6ixthdev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group - Changing the group owner
-100-change_owner_and_group - change ownership for group and user 101-symbolic_link_permissions - change the permission of a symbolic link
+100-change_owner_and_group - change ownership for group and user 101-symbolic_link_permissions - change the permission of a symbolic link 102-if_only - change permission from the current owner to the new owner